HURST LAWN MOWING SERVICES

 The “One-Third Rule”

-Here’s a simple explanation of why the one-third rule is beneficial: Turfgrasses, like other green plants, manufacture their own food by the process of photosynthesis.
+Here’s a simple explanation of why the one-third rule of lawn mowing is beneficial: Turfgrasses, like other green plants, manufacture their own food by the process of photosynthesis.
 This process utilizes sunlight, which is absorbed through the leaf of the grass plant, to convert carbon dioxide from the air into sugars.
 When more than one-third of the leaf blade is removed during a single mowing, there is suddenly less leaf area remaining to absorb sunlight and continue the process of photosynthesis.
 Consequently, the grass plant produces less food for itself, resulting in a weaker plant that’s susceptible to disease and insect damage.

-Cutting more than one-third of the grass plant not only weakens the plant, it inhibits the growth of the roots, creating a small, shallow root system.
+Lawn mowing more than one-third of the grass plant not only weakens the plant, it inhibits the growth of the roots, creating a small, shallow root system.
 During the dry summer months, these shallow roots can become dried out, eventually killing the plant

 CONTACT US (ANY TIME) WITH QUESTIONS, INQUIRES OR CONCERNS, WE ARE HERE TO HELP.